yunusdlbs/AWS-Linux-Flask-Projects/AWS/EC2-Instance/Project_Creating_EC2_From_AMI_SNAPSHOT.md

 # Teamwork-Project-01 : Working with EC2 Snapshots, AMIs and Volumes

-Purpose of the this project is to learn how to take a snapshot of EC2 instance, create an image and volume (root and additional volumes), creating another volume and instance from these snapshots, attaching and mounting new volume and instance together.
+Purpose of the this project is to learn how to take a snapshot of EC2 instance, create an image and volume (root and additional volumes), creating new volume and instance from these snapshots, attaching and mounting new volume and instance together.

 ## Learning Outcomes